elbeardmorez/nixTools/file/README.md

                  (default: bottom)
   -r|--rename [FILTER] [TRANSFORMS]  : rename files using one or more
                                        supported transforms
-    where FILTER  : string to match against target files. no match will result in skipping
+    where FILTER  : perl regular expression string for filtering out (negative matching) target files. a match against this string will result in skipping of a target (default: '')
           TRANSFORMS  : delimited list comprising:
             'lower'  : convert all alpha characters to lower case 'upper'  : convert all alpha characters to upper case